 - whipped cream

-- Assemble your trifle(s) by layering cubes of pound cake, followed by a layer of strawberries, followed by a layer of strawberry mousse.
+- Assemble the cups by layering cubes of cake, followed by a layer of strawberries, followed by whipped cream (and mousse if using).

 - Repeat the layers and top with whipped cream, a strawberry, and sprinkles if desired.